 Chase Ink Business Cash

-The Ink Business Cash is one of the Preferred card’s “little siblings”.
+The Chase Ink Business Cash is one of the Ink Business Preferred Card’s “little siblings”.
 It has no annual fee and earns big points in a plethora of categories.

 In fact, the Ink Business Cash earns 5x UR points at Office Supply Stores as well as for Internet, TV, and Phone Services.
-This card also earns 2x points at Gas Stations (including Costco) and at Restaurants.
+It also earns 2x points at Gas Stations (including Costco) and at Restaurants.
 Each bonus category has a $25,000 annual spend limit.

-The Ink Business Cash could be a complement to the Ink Business Preferred, depending on what your business spends its money on.
+Furthermore, the Ink Business Cash could be a complement to the Ink Business Preferred, depending on your business’ expenses.
 Both cards offer bonus categories for internet, TV, and phone services, which are huge for a lot of businesses.
 Also, the Business Preferred is needed to transfer points earned with the Ink Cash.

 American Express Business Gold Card